marek010/bachelor_thesis_marek_becher/README.md

 # Benchmark Instructions

 Welcome to the Timeseries + Graph benchmarks for PostgreSQL, ArangoDB, and RavenDB.
 Follow the steps below to set up your environment, prepare the data, execute benchmarks, and visualize the results.
 The benchmark includes 5 Timeseries Queries and 3 Graph Queries.
+Note that all commands should be executed from the base directory unless stated otherwise.

 ## Prerequisites